King Vidor: The Marion Davies comedies, 1928–1930

 The Patsy, a comedy of manners, brought Marie Dressler and Dell Henderson, veterans of Mack Sennett "slapstick" era out of retirement to play Davies' farcical upper-class parents.
-Davies performs a number of amusing celebrity imitations she was known for at social gatherings at Hearst's San Simeon estate, including Gloria Swanson, Lillian Gish, Pola Negri and Mae Murray.

-The scenario for Show People (1928) was inspired by the glamorous Gloria Swanson, who began her film career in slapstick.
-Davis' character Peggy Pepper, a mere comic, is elevated to the high-style star Patricia Pepoire.
+Davies performs a number of celebrity imitations she was known for at social gatherings at Hearst's San Simeon estate, including Gloria Swanson, Lillian Gish, Pola Negri and Mae Murray.
+The scenario for Show People (1928) was inspired by Gloria Swanson, who began her film career in slapstick.
+Davies' character Peggy Pepper, a comic, is elevated to the high-style star Patricia Pepoire.
 Vidor spoofs his own recently completed Bardelys the Magnificent (1926), an over-the-top swashbuckling costume drama featuring romantic icon John Gilbert.
 Some of the best-known film stars of the silent era appeared in cameos, as well as Vidor himself.
-Show People remains the enduring picture of the Vidor–Davies collaborations.
+Show People is considered the enduring picture of the Vidor–Davies collaborations.

 Vidor's third and final film with Davies was his second sound film (after Hallelujah (1929)): Not So Dumb (1930), adapted from the 1921 Broadway comedy Dulcy by George S. Kaufman.
 The limitations of early sound, despite recent innovations, interfered with the continuity of Davies' performance that had enlivened her earlier silent comedies with Vidor.

 Early sound era: 1929–1937

 In early 1928, Vidor and his spouse Eleanor Boardman were visiting France in the company of Scott and Zelda Fitzgerald.
 There Vidor mixed with literary expatriates, among them James Joyce and Ernest Hemingway.
 Vidor was shaken by news that US film studios and theaters were converting to sound technology and he returned quickly to Hollywood, concerned about the impact on silent cinema.
 Adjusting to the advent of sound, Vidor enthusiastically embarked upon his long-desired project of making a picture about rural black American life incorporating a musical soundtrack.
 He quickly completed writing the scenario for Hallelujah and began recruiting an all African-American cast.

 M-G-M studios had not yet decided which emerging sound technology they would invest in, Vitaphone or Movietone, a decision that would determine what camera system Vidor would use.
-Vidor circumvented the dilemma by appealing directly to President of Lowe's Inc. Nicholas Schenck, who authorized Vidor to begin shooting outdoor location sequences without sound and with the caveat that Vidor waive his $100,000 salary.
+Vidor circumvented the dilemma by appealing directly to President of Loew's Inc. Nicholas Schenck, who authorized Vidor to begin shooting outdoor location sequences without sound and with the caveat that Vidor waive his $100,000 salary.